smealum/3ds/content.md

 		- Make your own themes to use in home menu.
 		- Play old SNES games in blargSNES.

-# How do I get homebrew running on my console ?
+# How do I get homebrew running on my console?

 	Getting homebrew on your 3DS has never been easier !
 All you need is one or more of the following titles and a bit of patience :